David O’Brien BL

 David is instructed by solicitors and in-house counsel in a wide range of court and non-court matters.
 Some examples of recent cases include:

-Counsel for Applicants – APHCI (which represents 3,200 plumbing and heating contractors) seeking order of certiorari quashing S.I.
-59/2018 – Sectoral Employment Order (Mechanical Engineering Building Services Contractor Sector) 2018 which governs the minimum terms and conditions of employment for plumbers in Ireland.
+Applicant (which represents 3,200 plumbing and heating contractors) obtained order of certiorari quashing S.I.
+59/2018 – Sectoral Employment Order (Mechanical Engineering Building Services Contractor Sector) 2018, which had governed the minimum terms and conditions of employment for plumbers in Ireland.

 Supreme Court – Constitutional challenge / Article 15.2.1 – Judicial Review

-Counsel for Respondent to Appeal – State appellants appealed the order of the High Court (Simons J.) dated 31 July 2020 quashing the Sectoral Employment Order (Electrical Contracting Sector) 2019 (S.I.
-No. 251 of 2019) on grounds that it was made ultra vires the Industrial Relations (Amendment) Act 2015 and in breach of fair procedures, and further appealed the High Court’s declaration that the provision made for sectoral employment orders under Chapter 3 of the Industrial Relations (Amendment) Act 2015 was invalid having regard to the provisions of Article 15.2.1° of the Constitution.
+State appeal from the order of the High Court (Simons J.) dated 31 July 2020 quashing the Sectoral Employment Order (Electrical Contracting Sector) 2019 (S.I.
+No. 251 of 2019) on grounds that it was made ultra vires the Industrial Relations (Amendment) Act 2015 and in breach of fair procedures, and furthermore from the High Court’s declaration that the provision made for sectoral employment orders under Chapter 3 of the Industrial Relations (Amendment) Act 2015 was invalid having regard to the provisions of Article 15.2.1° of the Constitution.
 The judgment was described in the Irish Supreme Court Review (2022, Vol. 4) as representing “the most important treatment of Article 15 since Cityview”.

 High Court – Construction Law